pastemeofficial/pasteme-cli/README.md

 # pasteme-cli

-This cli app serves as a purpose to uploading pastes to the pastedb.io service from the command line.
+This cli app serves as a purpose to uploading pastes to the paste.me service from the command line.

 This makes it easy to paste some config file or other data and share the result with someone.